daily-coding-problem/neetcode-150/README.md

 - `-s`: Specifies the start directory for discovery (`.` means the current directory)
 - `-p`: Specifies the pattern of Python files to search for tests (in this case `*.py` meaning all `.py` files)

+## _Why Python for Coding Interviews?_

+Python is often recommended for coding interviews due to several compelling reasons:

+-  **Readability**: Python is a high-level language known for its clear and concise syntax, making it easy to read and write.
+This can be especially helpful during interviews where you need to quickly convey your thought process.

+-  **Simplicity**: With its straightforward syntax, Python allows you to focus on solving problems rather than getting bogged down by complex language rules.
+This simplicity can help you implement solutions more efficiently during an interview.

+-  **Extensive Libraries**: Python boasts a vast ecosystem of libraries and frameworks, such as NumPy and pandas, which can be leveraged to solve complex problems more easily.
+This can be a significant advantage when tackling algorithmic challenges.

+-  **Strong Community Support**: Python has a large and active community of developers.
+This means there are plenty of resources, tutorials, and forums available to help you learn and troubleshoot any issues you might face.

+These attributes make Python a preferred choice for many candidates preparing for coding interviews.
+To learn more about Python and its applications in coding interviews, check out the _Python for Coding Interviews_ course on [NeetCode](https://neetcode.io/courses) where you will learn effective Python for coding interviews.